 Cardiology CME Package with Gift Card

 The Cardiology CME Package with Gift Card come from our PANCE Blueprint Lecture series.
 How does it work?
-When you purchase our Cardiology CME Review Package you can add on an Amazon, Apple, Best Buy, or Lowe’s Gift Card ($250-$1500) to your total order.
+When you purchase our Cardiology CME Review Package you can add on an Amazon, Apple, or Best Buy ($250-$1500) to your total order.
 Next, the gift card will come by email within 2-3 business days.

 This Cardiology CME Package contains lecture slide, lecture video and a question bank.
 The Cardiology CME Package question bank contains 212 PANCE style multiple choice questions, answers, and detailed explanations.
 The Cardiology CME Lecture video is 1 hour and 52 minutes and covers the NCCPA Blueprint for the PANCE and PANRE.